t3rn0/ast-comments/README.md

 # ast-comments

-An extension to the built-in `ast` module.
+A Python extension to the built-in `ast` module that preserves comments in the Abstract Syntax Tree.
-Finds comments in source code and adds them to the parsed tree.
+This library finds comments in source code and includes them as nodes in the parsed AST.

 ## Installation
 ```